Lahti L-35: Lahti Husqvarna m/40

 The Husqvarna Model 40 or m/40 was manufactured 1940 to 1946 and was a Swedish copy of the Finnish Lahti pistol.
 The Swedish army realized there would be a shortage of pistols in the event of large scale military mobilization in Europe.
 Originally adopting the Walther P38 in 1939, Germany's entry into World War II stopped the export of P38s to Sweden.
 To compensate, Sweden adopted the Lahti pistol but was unable to import L-35-type guns because of the conflicts between Finland and the USSR.
 Production was licensed to Svenska Automatvapen AB but the immediate collapse of the company passed the contract to Husqvarna Vapenfabriks.
 The first m/40s were delivered to the Swedish military by 1942 with slight differences from the Finnish L-35 Lahtis.
 The grips of the m/40 have the Husqvarna "crown H" motif engraved and the front sight was slightly larger.
 The barrel is also slightly longer on the m/40 than the Finnish Lahti with the m/40's trigger guard being heavier, and the pistol does not have the loaded chamber indicator and lock-retaining spring of the Finnish Lahti.
 Other modifications included a change in the gun steel quality specifications that were not successful in the m/40s and led to cracks in the frame.
 Cracking in the frame became more aggravated as the m/39B-ammunition developed for use in the Carl Gustav m/45 submachine gun were used in the pistols.
-The m/40 would eventually be taken out of service in the 1980s because of the frame cracks, being completely replaced by the Glock 17 by the early 1990s.
+The m/40 would eventually be taken out of service in the 1980s because of the frame cracks with the Husqvarna m/07 being placed back into service as an interim measure being completely replaced by the Glock 17 by the early 1990s.